ZekiKurt0/Social-Media-Sentiment-Trend/README.md

 [!IMPORTANT]

  Download Pre-trained Model
-Due to file size limits on GitHub, the trained BERT model weights are hosted on Google Drive. 📥 Download BERT Model (models.zip) Extract the contents into the models/final_bert_model/ directory before running the application.
+Due to file size limits on GitHub, the trained BERT model weights are hosted on Releases. 📥 Download BERT Model (models.zip) from releases.
+Extract the contents into the models/final_bert_model/ directory before running the application.

 Accuracy: ~81% (Restored to best weights from Epoch 2 to prevent overfitting).